jeremylong/malicious-dependencies/README.md

 # malicious-dependencies

-Slightly malicious dependency (spring-build-analyzer) and a demonstration project (demo).
+Slightly malicious dependency ([analyzer/spring-build-analyzer](analyzer)) and a demonstration project ([demo](demo)).
 This project is intended to highlight the issues of including untrusted dependencies in your builds.

 ## demonstration